Different Types of Socks: A Complete-ish Guide

 In our experience, Merino Wool is the best material to have in a sock.
 It’s extremely durable, moisture wicking, thermoregulating, and odor eliminating.
 Don’t believe us?
 Ask the Merino sheep who have been wearing, hiking in, and testing Merino Wool for over 10,000 years!

 If you don’t want to use wool, there are other options that try to mimic the properties of Merino Wool.
-There are synthetic polyester options which have many similar benefits to Merino Wool, but are only mimicking what Merino does naturally.
+There are synthetic polyester options that have many similar benefits to Merino Wool, but are only mimicking what Merino does naturally.

 At Darn Tough, we make select socks out of Coolmax and Thermolite to provide thermoregulating, moisture wicking, vegan sock options.